This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 10. Pedag Viva High Arch Support Insoles

-Viva High is made from the finest, vegetable tanned leather.
-This leather also contains active carbon filter which protects the foot from odor-causing bacteria.
-There's also the semi-rigid arch support bridge for the longitudinal arch.
+Viva High is made from the finest, vegetable-tanned leather.
+This leather also contains an active carbon filter which protects the foot from odor-causing bacteria.
+There’s also the semi-rigid arch support bridge for the longitudinal arch.
 The arch height is measured at 3.175 mm.

 When you wear this insole, you can feel that the load on the ball of the foot and the heel is greatly reduced.
 The insole has, in fact, the ability to minimize pressure points.
 Also, it promotes and corrects proper foot alignment.

 - Thin design

 - Minimizes the pressure on the affected parts